Cadasta/aws-deployment/README.md

 ### Using Vagrant

-**WARNING: I've not re-tested this I made changes to make things work "for real" on AWS.
-It might work, or it might not...**

 As well as making AMIs and deploying to an AWS EC2 instance, you can also run all the Ansible provisioning steps within Vagrant, which is handy for debugging.